a-guess-at-the-riddle/gaias-garden/gaias-garden/gaias-garden-notes.md

 Create a glimmering fire reflection on the medalion.

 #### C. Tree icon from M. Pageaeu's *The Languge of Creation*
+animation of flow (thermal?) similar to overhead projector video feedback of pythagorean tree?

 #### Possible freelance graphical/animation artists:
 **Alegria**: https://dribbble.com/Alegria/about